 Sanctity of contract - we should be protecting and upholding contracts.
 If we create liability on behalf of Beauty First, we are offering double protection of a contract.

-In practice, this is a good idea because the party which actually breached the contract (PCE)
+In practice, this is a good idea because the party which actually breached the contract (PCE) might not have any money or may have disappeared.

 This renders Mila's right to claim damages as meaningless.